RESTRICTIONS RE BAPTISMS/WEDDINGS/FUNERALS IN THE LIGHT OF COVID19

 Any changes to the normal service will be explained by the priest to the family.

 Families may wish to organise and arrange with the undertakers for a recording to be made which can be sent to anyone unable to attend.
-We would be able to provide a written order of service, for families to send to relatives either by email or post.

 During the Funeral